gtfactslab/JimenezCortes_AIAA2024/README.md

 # JimenezCortes_AIAA2024
 This code supplements the AIAA submission  "Prescribed-Time Control Barrier Functions for Semiautonomous Navigation" by Carmen Jimenez Cortes and Samuel Coogan.
-It consists of a MAtlab-Simulink project to run the example in Microsoft Flight Simulator.
+It consists of a Matlab-Simulink project to run the example in Microsoft Flight Simulator.

 ## Requirements
 1. Matlab and Simulink